collabnix/robomaster/README.md

-# An Ultimate Tutorial to get started with DJI Robomaster S1
+# An Ultimate Tutorial for DJI Robomaster S1 Beginners

 The RoboMaster S1 is an educational robot that provides users with an in-depth understanding of science, math, physics, programming, and more through captivating gameplay modes and intelligent features.